sgoulas/pdpProject/docs/DevelopmentDiary/August/August.md

 -   It seems it follows a unix like arguments format, basically handling anything past `@utils` with the `$` symbol.
 So everything I type past the alias is used as a param to be added on the property value to the right.
 Did not expect this kind of dynamic coding in a configuration file.

 I also added all the other aliases I already use and it also means this configuration property will need to always be up to date with the `paths` property of `tsconfig.json` file.

+Next I have to add `react-testing-library` (should I write an ADR for that?
+It feels like I should write an ADR for that).